apshen/arageli/README.md

 This is a fork of [Arageli project](http://www.arageli.org) imported from SourceForge SVN.

+Arageli is C++ library for computations in **ar**ithmetic, **a**lgebra, **ge**ometry, **l**inear and **i**nteger linear programming.
+Arageli provides routines supporting precise, i.e. symbolic or algebraic, computations.
+It contains definitions of basic algebraic structures such as integer numbers with arbitrary precision, rational numbers, vectors, matrices, polynomials etc.

 See project description in original [README](/README)

 ## Building with cmake (Linux)